SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     - Instructions for installing the Windows Subsystem for Linux for using Bash: <https://docs.microsoft.com/en-us/windows/wsl/install-win10>

-## Exercise 1: Set up IoT Remote Monitoring solution environment
+## Exercise 1: Set up the IoT Remote Monitoring solution environment

 **Duration:** 30 Minutes